davicenna/davicenna.github.io/index.md

 the Research School of Economics, The Australian National University (ANU), supported by the LPDP scholarship from Indonesia's Ministry of Finance.

-My primary research interests lie in applied microeconomics — particularly labour economics and development economics.
+My primary research interests lie in applied microeconomics — including topics related but not limited to labour economics, development economics, and public economics.
 I currently teach introductory economics, statistics for economics, and mathematics for economics at the undergraduate and pre-master level.